-- it hungry?
+- hungry?

-- Not or too cold?
+- too hot or too cold?

-- ≷ in need of a diaper change?
+- 🤃 in need of a diaper change?

-- Notice or having a fever?
+- sick or having a fever?

 - needing to burp after eating?

 If your baby is still crying after checking the above, try these tips to soothe him or her: